Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Common Health Problems

 Electric blue acaras are hardier than most fish.
 Because they’re hybrids, they exist only in the aquarium hobby and have been exposed to the most common health problems.
 Still, these fish are susceptible to freshwater ich and skin flukes.
-Luckily, these problems can be easily treated and easily avoided.
+Luckily, these problems is easily treated and easily avoided.

 When purchasing an electric blue acara, make sure that its colors are bright and its behaviors are normal.
 These fish should be active and colorful.
 Always ask the store representative to watch them eat; if there is any refusal, the fish is most likely sick or stressed.